cddr/ch-ch-changes/README.md

 $ ch-ch-changes > Changelog.md
 ```

+Invoking `ch-ch-changes` at the root of a project under git source control
-ch-ch-changes reads your git history and writes to the standard output in the
+reads your git history and writes to the standard output in the following
-following format
+format.

 ```
 # Changelog